-Whatever the reason is, we have a team of hard working Mortgage Advisors in York who work around the clock to help you out by using their extensive experience as well as support you through financial separation.
+Whatever the reason is, we have a team of mortgage advisors in York who work around the clock to help you out by using their extensive experience as well as support you through financial separation.

 If you do leave this until the last minute can create a lot of added stress that could have been avoided.
 You need to factor in time for the different companies you are financially tied to, like your mortgage lender, to process everything.
 This is something that will take time so be patient.

 From your mortgage lender’s point of view, they will need to be sure that both parties will be financially comfortable with only one income to draw from.
 For the remaining one on the property, lenders will need to be sure that they will be able to manage the monthly mortgage payments by themselves.

 When it comes to taking a name from a mortgage, both parties will need to agree.
 Therefore, if one party disagrees, you will have to go through court proceedings.
 This can be costly, time-consuming and cause unnecessary negativity.

 You will find specialist mortgage advice in York helpful if you are going through a difficult divorce or separation.
 Our team will be available to help sort out your mortgage.